Tackling inequalities through housing policy development

 Stakeholders gather in Freetown for the conference 'Tackling urban inequalities: pathways for housing justice and inclusive urban development in Sierra Leone' (Photo: Alexandre Apsan Frediani, IIED)

-As Sierra Leone recovers from two years of the COVID-19 pandemic and multiple international crises dramatically increase the cost of living, access to housing remains a priority for its population.
+As Sierra Leone recovered from two years of the COVID-19 pandemic and multiple international crises dramatically increasing the cost of living, access to housing remained a priority for its population.

 For Sierra Leoneans, housing represents not just shelter but a determinant of people’s health, economic security and safety.